eduardo98m/RoboSim/README.md

         * [x] Limited
         * [x] Driven
             * [x] Position driven
-            * [-] Speed driven (It is implemented but there are errors on the implementation: target speed doesnt mathc actual speed).
+            * [-] Speed driven (It is implemented but there are errors on the implementation: target speed doesnt match the actual speed).
         * [x] Damped
     * [ ] Spherica joint
         * [ ] Limited